SJTU-CGM/PPanG/README.md

 ##### Zoom Behavior
 The zoom behavior of "Zoom" button at `Navigation Area` and mouse-scrolling is different, because sometimes the zoom is only required at horizontal direction (compress the graph):
-- For "Zoom" button: It is equivalent to normal zoom scaling.
+- <b>For "Zoom" button</b>: It is equivalent to normal zoom scaling.
-- For mouse-scrolling: If horizontal zoom scaling < 1.0, the zoom only works horizontally.
+- <b>For mouse-scrolling</b>: If horizontal zoom scaling < 1.0, the zoom only works horizontally.
 That is to compress/uncompress the graph.
 If horizontal zoom scaling > 1.0, the zoom works both horizontally and vertically.
 That is equivalent to normal zoom scaling.

 ##### Coordinates
 Above the graph is the coordinate axis of the reference (not necessarily the reference genome, but the reference selected in the target region).
 In SequenceTubeMap, the coordinate axis may be longer than the target region, and the actual start and end coordinates are marked in yellow circles.
 For example, in the figure below, the yellow circle represents the start coordinate 6,541,923: